This book explains how security developed into a $250 billion global business and why the more security we have, the more we want.

-Security is a baggy term with many meanings, but in this context it is physical security.
-It is not about defending against hostile states, that is what soldiers do.
-It is not about law enforcement, that is what police officers do.
-It’s about how we protect ourselves and our property from other people.
-The central figure is the security officer, who is increasingly supported by CCTV, surveillance systems, drones, digital analytics and high-tech access systems.
-How did we make the transition from night watchmen keeping a sleepy eye out, to cyber systems observing everything, everywhere, all the time?
-How does the security industry stoke our anxieties then sell products to soothe them?
+Security is a baggy term with many meanings, but in this context it is physical security: how we protect ourselves and our property from other people.
+The central figure is the security guard, not the soldier who defends against hostile states, nor the police officer who enforces the law.
+Security describes the transition from the night watchman keeping a sleepy eye out, to cyber systems observing everything, everywhere, all the time.

 More about Mike Croll